-I wrote all about Southwest’s Companion Pass back in 2014, and I earned mine February 2016, allowing G.Hammer to fly with me for $5.60 each way any time I fly Southwest through the end of 2017.
+I’ve written all about Southwest’s Companion Pass, and I earned mine February 2016, allowing G.Hammer to fly with me for $5.60 each way any time I fly Southwest through the end of 2017.
 In a nutshell, I had to earn 110,000 Southwest Rapid Rewards points in one year to qualify which I did by applying for Chase’s Southwest Plus card in October 2015 and Chase’s Southwest Premier card at the end of December 2015.
 I didn’t meet my minimum spends on the cards until after the new year, and I bought and transferred 24,000 Choice Privileges to 6,000 Southwest points to get the extra points I needed to push me over 110,000 points.

 In November 2016 we each opened a Chase Hyatt credit card which at the time was offering two free nights in any hotel after meeting the minimum spend.
 That offer has since been downgraded to 40,000 World of Hyatt points after meeting the minimum spend, but it’s still a card worth considering imho.